-A renal ultrasound is a non-invasive exam that uses high-frequency sound waves to asses the kidneys, ureters, and bladder.
-The scan provides information about bladder draining, post-void residual, position of the kidneys, and urine flow through the ureters.
+A renal ultrasound is a non-invasive exam that uses high-frequency sound waves to assess the kidneys, ureters, and bladder.
+The scan provides information about bladder draining, post-void residual, the position of the kidneys, and urine flow through the ureters.

 Reasons for a Renal Ultrasound